aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/lab-with-nat.md

 ## Configure Ansible inventory

-So as we now have a single IP address to connect to all devices in our lab, we will leverage `ansible_port` for per device connectivity
+So as we now have a single IP address to connect to all devices in our lab, we will leverage `ansible_port` for per device connectivity.

 ```yaml
 ---